IzumrudTech/termos/README.md

 idiomatic ES6 syntax (Node 4+).
 It's also simple to create associated manual (help) pages for each command.

-This module was initially built for [Nodal](http://nodaljs.com), but can be used anywhere you'd like.

 # Usage

 To use Termos, first install it in your Node project with `npm install termos --save`.